Nursery Mrs Miller

 We have also been on a hunt around our school grounds.
 We hunted in the woodland to find pictures of areas of Leiston and pictures from around the world.
 The children worked in pairs to identify where the picture was from and recorded this onto their tally chart.

-This week we have been focusing on writing and learning to recognise our own name.
+We have been focusing on writing and learning to recognise our own name.
 We have been name writing everywhere... with our fingers in paint, in the sand, to say that we have had our snack, in the air and within our writing area.
 We have also been painting our houses.
 We thought carefully about how many windows our house has, how many doors and what colours make up our houses.
 We then compared these to each others houses as a class and tried to find some houses within our local area on google maps to compare this as well.

-This week we had our 'big curriculum launch day' where parents were invited in to share in some of the curricular activities the children will be exploring over this half term.
+We had our 'big curriculum launch day' where parents were invited in to share in some of the curricular activities the children will be exploring over this half term.
 We had lots of fun finding hidden animals in the green jelly - even if we did all get very sticky and make the floor slippery!!
 We also made animal masks, explored our local area and used the bee-bots.

 We also were lucky enough to have the Suffolk library service in to have a book cafe with us.
 We enjoyed a range of books and got to eat some biscuits and rice cakes too.
 We all got to borrow a book to enjoy at home.